pmcgoohan/alex-latency-width/README.md

 - For each node and each transaction we compare the node's view of the transaction timestamp (arrival time) with the objective view (send time).
 - We then calculate the mean and standard deviation of the error term.
 - This tells us how accurately any node can know the true objective transaction order.

+The result is proof that the mean +  stdev of the error term is equivalent to the latency width.